-- Direct businesses to locate along USH 14, Mineral Point Road and within appropriate Town islands.
-Businesses may locate elsewhere as permitted by existing zoning and any other applicable county and town regulations. - 2.
-Ensure that all commercial sites are served by adequate roads and other infrastructure. - Ensure that all commercial development along USH 14 and County roads maintains consistency with WisDOT and County plans for these corridors, including issues relating to safety, connectivity, and access. - 4.
-Require landscaped buffers to protect residential neighborhoods from adverse impacts associated with proximity to commercial uses, including impacts caused by commercial truck traffic, noise and vehicle emissions.
+- Direct businesses to locate along USH 14, Mineral Point Road and within appropriate Town islands. - Ensure that all commercial sites are served by adequate roads and other infrastructure. - Ensure that all commercial development along USH 14 and County roads maintains consistency with WisDOT and County plans for these corridors, including issues relating to safety, connectivity, and access. - Require landscaped buffers to protect residential neighborhoods from adverse impacts associated with proximity to commercial uses, including impacts caused by commercial truck traffic, noise and vehicle emissions.